-Although a day-trip or one-night trip for visiting Sundarbans from Kolkata is possible, the ideal time frame of exploring the mangroves is a weekend (2N/3D).
+Although a day trip or one-night trip for visiting Sundarbans from Kolkata is possible, the ideal time frame for exploring the mangroves is a weekend (2N/3D).

 That way, one has enough time to cultivate the wildlife as well as get along with the native culture.